toshirot/libra-auth/README.md

                         <li>ALICE: Transffer Some Libra to BOB</li>
                         <li>ALICE: get BOB's PublicKey from testnet transaction</li>
                         <li>BOB:   get ALICE's PublicKey from testnet transaction and Check payment if necessary</li>
-                        <li>BOB:   Make the "sigB" by the msg hash and  Bob's Private Key.<br>
+                        <li>BOB:   Make the "sigB" by the msg and  Bob's Private Key.<br>
                                 And upsert sigB, address to DB<br>
-                                And send "sigB" and msg to Alice by WebSocket. <br>
+                                And send "sigB" to Alice by WebSocket. <br>
 e.g.<pre class=eg>
 sigB = BobPriKey.sign(msg).toHex();
 upsert sigB and address to DB